Last Updated: Mar 2022

 devoid of spectators.
 As a result, spectators do not conflict with pilots.

-Pilots are advised to have out of the launch
+Pilots are advised to remain off

-site when not launching.
-Space is available for only one to glider to launch the
+of the launch site when not launching.
+Space is available for only one

-site at a time.
+glider to launch the site at a time.

 The landing field is clear and unobstructed.
 You